 The Post Assembly Options screen lets you enter a reference sequence against which to order and orient assembled contigs.
-You can also set requirements for minimum contig size, if you would like to do so.
+In some workflows, you can also use this screen to set requirements for minimum contig size.
 Different subsets of options are available depending on the workflow.